SheaPan/Olist-E-Commerce-Data-Analysis-Project/README.md

 The goal of this project was to deliver:

 ✔ A business-focused Power BI dashboard
-✔ Insights into customers, sales, products, delivery performance
+✔ Insights into customers, sales, products, and delivery performance
 ✔ Clean and transformed datasets
 ✔ A final written report & presentation
 ✔ Python-based translation of Portuguese review text